Skip to main content

 3. Go to the Google Tag Manager tab.

-4. In the Configure box enter your Google Tag Manager ID.
+4. In the Configure box enter your Google Tag Manager ID, then click Save.

 Untitled.png